Geonovum/KP-APIs/API-strategie-extensies/ext-begrenzen.md

 API keys are "unrestricted" by default.
 There are no usage restrictions and these API keys should therefore not be exposed in a web application.
 Using API keys without usage restrictions in JavaScript creates a real change for abuse and quota theft.
 To prevent this, restricted API keys should be issued and used.

 > [API principe: Use *public* API-keys](#api-49)

+<p class='warning'>If the only way to publish open data is an API, using an API-key might be in conflict with the open data principles</p>